ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 The quality of a decision vector or solution has to be determined using certain criteria, which are expressed as a computable function of the decision variables.
 Considering this function, optimisation problems can be classified as Single-objective Optimisation Problems or Multi-objective Optimisation Problems (MOPs).
-In singleobjective optimisation problems a scalar function is defined, while in the multiobjective field a vector or multiple objective function is applied.
+In single-objective optimisation problems a scalar function is defined, while in the multi-objective field a vector or multiple objective function is applied.
 In the knapsack example, if a unique knapsack is considered, a scalar function is defined, and therefore a single-objective variant of the knapsack problem is addressed, whereas if multiple